PragnyaKalvakol/GDP-I-GROUP-4/README.md

 ##### Web Login Page
 <img width ="500" alt="Login page" src="https://user-images.githubusercontent.com/98142665/190836208-5514c1a6-9bf8-4eac-a6df-3481c4010174.png">

-#### User Classes and Characteristics
-<p> Our application hopes to draw on three main user groups.
-The Admin, User and Volunteer have their own individual login id and password.</p>
-<p> The three main user groups are:<br>
-    (A) Admin: Maps the users and volunteer databases and checks the orders and confirms it.
-And takes the delivery report.<br>
-    (B) User: Posts the availability of the food.<br>
-    (C) Volunteer: Goes,picks up the food posted by the user and delivers it to the needy.</p>

 #### Azure
 <p> Azure is an Microsoft's public cloud computing platform.
 It provides a range of cloud services, including compute, analytics, storage and networking.</p>